NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 plt.show()
 ```

 Results for Method 2 and 3 are shown in the following figure.
 The agreement is good but there is a significant difference in the runtime.
-Method 2 involves $N=55$ simulations each for the flat and textured surface for a total of 110 runs which required 7.0 hours.
-Method 3 involves $M=10$ simulations for the flat/textured surface for a total of 20 runs which required just 1.0 hour.
+Method 2 involves $N=75$ simulations each for the flat and textured surface for a total of 150 runs which required 10.6 hours.
+Method 3 involves $M=15$ simulations for the flat/textured surface for a total of 30 runs which required just 2.0 hours.

 <center>
 ![](../images/stochastic_emitter_line_normalized_flux_comparison.png)